fscorrupt/awesome-stars/README.md

 ## C# #

+- [skibidirizzi/Tindarr](https://github.com/skibidirizzi/Tindarr) - WebUI program to allow collaboration between users to decide on movies to add to radarr.
 - [enoch85/bazarr-jellyfin](https://github.com/enoch85/bazarr-jellyfin) - Search and download subtitles directly from Jellyfin using your Bazarr instance.
 - [Iceshadow1404/TmdbMultiLanguage](https://github.com/Iceshadow1404/TmdbMultiLanguage) -
 - [therobbiedavis/Listenarr](https://github.com/therobbiedavis/Listenarr) - Listenarr automates audiobook collection management similar to Sonarr or Radarr, but for audiobooks.
 It can search, download, and organize your library automatically using metadata from Audible and ot